-On May 5, 2016, the Company entered into a new five-year operating lease agreement with a Horizon Pty Ltd., a related party, of which Mr. Nathanielsz, our CEO, CFO and a director, and his wife are owners and directors, with monthly rent of \$3,606 AUD or \$2,469 USD, inclusive of GST (See Note 8 - Related Party Transactions).
+On May 5, 2016, the Company entered into a new five-year operating lease agreement with a Horizon Pty Ltd., a related party, of which Mr. Nathanielsz, our CEO, CFO and a director, and his wife are owners and directors, with monthly rent currently at \$3,606 AUD or \$2,431 USD, inclusive of GST (See Note 9 - Related Party Transactions).
+The initial rental amount was \$3,000 AUD subject to a 3% yearly escalation.
 In adopting ASC Topic 842, Leases (Topic 842), the Company has elected the 'package of practical expedients', which permit it not to reassess under the new standard its prior conclusions about lease identification, lease classification and initial direct costs.
 In addition, the Company elected not to apply ASC Topic 842 to arrangements with lease terms of 12 month or less.
-On July 1, 2019, upon adoption of ASC Topic 842, the Company recorded right-of-use assets \$46,696 and total lease liabilities of \$46,696 based on an incremental borrowing rate of 6%.
+On July 1, 2019, upon adoption of ASC Topic 842, the Company recorded right-of-use assets \$48,662 and total lease liabilities of \$48,662 based on an incremental borrowing rate of 6%.